Nickel Plate Road 587: Excursion service

-In 1993, No. 587 led a doubleheader with NKP 2-8-4 locomotive No. 765 on an excursion from Fort Wayne to Chicago, Illinois, as part of that year's NRHS Convention.
+In 1993, No. 587 led a doubleheader with NKP No. 765 on an excursion from Fort Wayne to Chicago, Illinois, as part of that year's NRHS Convention.
 This marked the first time No. 587 visited Chicago since its restoration.
 On August 30, 1994, No. 587 along with a tool car in tow, deadheaded to the Monticello Railway Museum (MRM) to undergo needed repair work.
 The restoration cost $250,000 and took 3 years to complete.
 Following the completion of the repair work, No. 587 made a few runs at the MRM to benefit the restoration of Southern Railway 401, in May 1997.

-In August 1998, 587 operated its final mainline excursion from Indianapolis to Worthington, Indiana over Indiana Southern Railroad trackage.
+In August 1998, No. 587 operated its final mainline excursion from Indianapolis to Worthington, Indiana over Indiana Southern Railroad trackage.
 In late 1998, in conjunction with the NKP Historical and Technical Society's annual meeting in Noblesville, No. 587 hauled a round-trip excursion between Indianapolis and Atlanta, Indiana.
 During its layover in Atlanta, No. 587 performed two photo runbys with period freight cars.
 On November 2, 2002, with the locomotive's Federal Railroad Administration (FRA)-mandated rebuild approaching within a few months, No. 587 made its final runs at the ITM; an all day excursion over the museum's entire 38 mi line from Tipton to Indianapolis.
 In January 2003, No. 587's operating permit expired.
-This was due to FRA's requirements to have all boiler tubes and flues from steam locomotives to be replaced every fifteen years, or 1,472 days of operation.
+This was due to FRA's requirements to have all boiler tubes and flues from steam locomotives to be replaced every 15 years, or 1,472 days of operation.